aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## PHP ini and configuration files

-The brew installation puts the configuration files for installed php versions in the directory:
+The brew installation puts the configuration files for installed PHP versions in the directory:

 `/usr/local/etc/php/<version>/`

-So the brew installation for the latest php version on my machine put all configuration files for the php cli and php-fpm in:
+So the brew installation for the latest PHP version on my machine put all configuration files for the PHP cli and php-fpm in:

 `/usr/local/etc/php/7.3/`